Information Center for Issuers

 Timeframe

-• Covering the last three years of assessment in cases where the indicator reveals a trend.
+• Covering the last 3 years of assessment in cases where the indicator reveals a trend.
 However, the last year disclosed should be the year of assessment.
+For additional details about any specific indicator, please consult Issuer Relations.
+Licensed Rating Clients should consult their Corporate Experience project manager.

 Document requirements